R Programming

 - Explicit Coercion

-Objects can be explicitly coerced from one class to another using theas.*()
+Objects can be explicitly coerced from one class to another using theas.*()functions, if available.

 - Nonsensical coercion results in NAs